fenclmar/test-repo/README.md

 test-repo
 =========

-THis is test repo to learn myself how it works
+THis is test repo to learn how GitHub works